Parallelism mechanics

 PP, pipeline stages and inflight

-in the trace.
-The scheduler keeps an inflight list per stage, capped
+When pp_size > 1, the scheduler keeps an inflight list capped at

-at pp_size entries.
-When the pipeline is full, the scheduler
+pp_size entries.
+When the pipeline is full, schedule() returns

 EP, ALLTOALL around the MoE block